mfandl/tinyvec2.js/README.md

 Tiny 2D vector math library for JavaScript.

 # Description
 tinyvec2.js is a couple-of-lines long vector library designed with readability in mind.
-I found myself writing something similar many times, either when explaning vector math to my peers, or as part of quick experiments where I did not want to deal with managing dependencies.
+I found myself writing something similar many times, either when explaining vector math to my peers, or as part of quick experiments where I did not want to deal with managing dependencies.

 While I enjoyed writing vector math functions every single time, sometimes the development momentum of what I really needed to build got lost.
 I wrote this piece of code so it is less likely happen again.